rhiga2/notes/computer-science/distributed-systems/cloud-applications.md

   * You only have to manage application and data, but you have less control over env.
 * Software as a Service (SAAS): IAAS and PAAS are solutions for application developers.
 SAAS pertrains to end users.
    * Software that does not need to be installed or updated on local computer.
 Works in browser
+## Common Cloud Service Offerings
+* Access Management
+* Compute
+* Storage
+* Networking
+* Databases
+* Monitoring

+# Access Management
+## Terminology
+* Shared Responsibility Model:
+* Principal:
+* Principle of Least Privilege: Give minimal access to principal to do their job and nothing more.
+* Authentication: Who are you?
+  * Ways to authenticate:
+    * Log in with username and password
+    * API access keys
+    * Federation: identity is verfied by a third-party
+* Authorization: What can you do?

+## Identity and Access Management
+* Account
+* Organization
+* Identities
+ * Users
+ * User Groups
+ * Roles
+* Policies

+# Networking
+## IP Addresses and CIDR
+## Virtual Private Clouds and Subnets